AlwaysRead/AQI-Predictor/README.md

 ## Future Enhancements
 - Implement deep learning models for improved accuracy.
 - Develop a web-based dashboard for real-time AQI monitoring.
+To learn how to deploy the model go to this repo https://github.com/AlphaCfter/binary-brains.git
 - Introduce IoT-based real-time data collection.

 ## Website Release